marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/pass-manager.rst

 E.g. When the pass name is "ud dce", the name used for dump file/options is "dce".

-TODO: describe the global variables set up by the pass manager, and a brief description of how a new pass should use it.
+.. todo:: describe the global variables set up by the pass manager, and a brief description of how a new pass should use it.
   I need to look at what info RTL passes use first…